Can you remember the sense of peace and enjoyment you felt coloring as a child?

 Start the session with a smile.
 Don’t skip this step just because it sounds a little silly.
 In fact, studies have proven that smiling even when you are not happy can raise your level of endorphins (mood enhancing chemicals) in your brain.
 So, start smiling!

 Find something to color.
-Any coloring book will do, or print out one of these mandalas to color.
-Mandalas are complex, symmetrical geometric designs.
-They are fun coloring and beautiful to look at once done.
+Any coloring book will do, or print out a mandala.
+Mandalas are complex, symmetrical geometric designs that have no beginning or end.
+They are fun to color and beautiful to look at once done.
+Check out www.colormandala.com to print your own mandala to color, create your own to print, or even "color" one online using your computer.
+For even more mandala coloring choices visit www.free-mandalas.net

 Choose your coloring supplies.
 You can use cranyons, colored pencils, markers or even chalk.
 Do not think too much about the colors you are selecting.
 Let the colors choose themselves.
 You will be amazed at the color combinations when you are done.